Malaysia's desire to take back airspace 'not a straightforward decision': Khaw Boon Wan

 "But as you know, airspace management has nothing to do with sovereignty," said Mr Khaw.
 "In fact, many countries have their airspace - or at least part of their airspace - managed by other countries."

-Mr Khaw said airspace management is "very much about the safety and efficiency".
+Mr Khaw said airspace management is "very much about safety and efficiency".

 "We note Malaysia's desire to take back the airspace, but as you know, this is a very congested airspace, probably one of the most complex airspaces in the world ...
 So it is not a straightforward decision to just change the status quo."